 The Council has delegated to the Mayor the following "other functions":

 THAT subject to compliance with the requirements of the Local Government Act 1993, and Regulations thereunder, and any expressed policy of the Council or regulations of any public authority other than the Council, and pursuant to Section 377 of the Local Government Act 1993, the Mayor be authorised to exercise or perform on behalf of the Council the following powers, authorities, duties or functions; such authorisation to be effective whilesoever he/she remains in the position of Mayor:

 - To authorise, in conjunction with the General Manager, on the recommendation of the appropriate Staff Officer of the Council, the resisting of any Appeal to the Land and Environment Court, against a decision of the Council in respect of a development or related application.

 - To authorise the briefing of Counsel, in the resisting of any Appeal, if such is recommended by the Council Solicitors and/or staff.

 - To refer to the General Manager any matter considered to need investigation and report.

-- To consent, where Court determined constraints prevent reporting to the Development Control Committee before the hearing, in consultation with the General Manager, to the entering into of consent orders where Council's Solicitors have recommended consent orders be entered into, subject to satisfactory conditions, arrangements as to costs where appropriate and all parties including parties who made submissions be advised of the decision,
+- To consent, where Court determined constraints prevent reporting to the Council before the hearing, in consultation with the General Manager, to the entering into of consent orders where Council's Solicitors have recommended consent orders be entered into, subject to satisfactory conditions, arrangements as to costs where appropriate and all parties including parties who made submissions be advised of the decision,

 - To have delegated authority for the appointment of a Review Panel on an annual basis, to conduct the General Manager's Contract and Performance Agreement Review in accordance with the Terms of Reference adopted by Council on 14 August 2000.